Definitions & Concepts

 'Document assembly' is the process by which an operator creates an entire document from a variety of component parts and then personalizes that document to meet the needs of the intended recipient.

-Included within the scope of the term 'document assembly' are the means by which the source clauses are:
+Included within the scope of the term 'document assembly' are how source clauses are:

-Pathagoras has adopted a ‘library’ and ‘books’ metaphor to describe the manner in which it organizes documents and forms.
+Pathagoras has adopted a ‘library’ and ‘books’ metaphor to describe way in which it organizes documents and forms.

 Library: A ‘library’ is the top-most level.
 It is a collection of up to 10 'books,' along with rules and settings that control the assembly process.
 You can create and save an unlimited number of libraries.